 - Passwords and usernames

-Hackers then can use this information to commit identity theft or to steal money from you.
+Hackers can then use this information to commit identity theft or steal money from you.
 At a business, a phishing attack may give the hacker the ability to upload malware or viruses to the company network, giving the hacker illegitimate access to the network.

 15 Most Important Phishing Statistics

-Now that you have an understanding of phishing attacks and why it is important to protect yourself and your business, here are the most interesting and important phishing statistics we uncovered during our research.
+Now that you understand phishing attacks and why it is important to protect yourself and your business, we uncovered the most interesting and vital phishing statistics during our research.

 1. Phishing Attacks Occur Quite Frequently